Shekswess/synthgenai/docs/datasets/text_classification_datasets.md

   "keyword": "keyword",
   "topic": "topic",
   "language": "language",
-  "generated_entry": {
   "prompt": "generated text",
   "label": "generated sentiment (which will be from a list of labels, created from the model)" }
-}
 ```